SwiftGen/SwiftGen/Documentation/templates/ib/segues-swift3.md

 // or match them (in prepareForSegue): override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
-  switch StoryboardSegue.Message(rawValue: segue.identifier!)! {
+  switch StoryboardSegue.Message(segue) {
-  case .embed:
+  case .embed?:
-    // Prepare for your custom segue transition case .nonCustom:
+    // Prepare for your custom segue transition, passing information to the destionation VC case .customBack?:
-    // Pass in information to the destination View Controller }
+    // Prepare for your custom segue transition, passing information to the destionation VC
+  default:
+    // Other segues from other scenes, not handled by this VC break
+  }
 }
 ```